 - your child must need a very high level of help with their personal care when compared to other children of the same age

-- one adult in the household must pass the Income Support residence test
+- 1 adult in the household must pass the Income Support residence test

-- the child’s condition must be expected to last at least six months (either before or after the claim is made), but the benefit may be available to children who are terminally ill
+- the child’s condition must be expected to last at least 6 months from before or after the claim is made.
+However the benefit may be available to children who are terminally ill

-- your child must meet the requirements for level two or three of the Personal Care component
+- your child must meet the requirements for level 2 or 3 of the Personal Care component

 The benefit can be awarded for physical, sensory, emotional and cognitive conditions.